Home > Mac Data Recovery Tips

 Fix Macintosh HD not showing in Mac's Finder or on Desktop

-If you can't see the Macintosh HD on Desktop or in Finder but can start and use your Mac normally, the good news is that your macOS volume (which usually is the Macintosh HD) is working fine.
+If you can't see the Macintosh HD on the Desktop or in Finder but can start and use your Mac normally, the good news is that your macOS volume (which usually is the Macintosh HD) is working fine.

 To edit or copy files on the Macintosh HD, you can try the following solutions to make the Macintosh HD show up in Finder or Desktop again.